Workflow Automation

 Workflow Runner CLI

 Workflow Runner CLI is a tool for running a workflow directly from the command line.
-This method is usable for the Accesskey script.
+This method can be used in Accesskey scripts.

 Arguments